MdTouhidulHaque/ECE633_Project/README.md

 - Ensure successful single-pole auto-reclosing and resonant overvoltage control using the designed NGR.

 ### Case Study
-The Adani--Rahanpur 400\,kV double-circuit shunt-compensated transmission line is selected as the case study for switching transient overvoltage study and NGR design.
-This line is a cross-border AC high-voltage corridor developed for importing power from Adani Power's Godda thermal power plant in India into the transmission grid system in Bangladesh.All simulations are conducted in **PSCAD/EMTDC** 4.5 version.
+The Adani--Rahanpur 400kV double-circuit shunt-compensated transmission line is selected as the case study for switching transient overvoltage study and NGR design.
+This line is a cross-border AC high-voltage corridor developed for importing power from Adani Power's Godda thermal power plant in India into the transmission grid system in Bangladesh.

 ### Simulation Environment
 All simulations are conducted in **PSCAD/EMTDC** 4.5 version.